 JW's are good people and they know it.
 That's one of the things they love about their religion.
 They are taught to be meek, mild, and humble.
 Unfortunately their leadership does not practice what they preach.
 They boastfully claim to represent the Creator of the Universe.
 They say they are a 'theocratic organization', meaning that it's run by God through his representatives.
 As 'God's faithful and discreet slave', they say they are God's channel of communication.
 Rebellion against the organization is thought to be virtually the same as rebellion against God.

-The Watchtower says this, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
-WT, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.
+They say, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
+Watchtower Magazine, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.

 Some Witness say, 'well, isn't that true in all religions?
 Catholics have priests.
 Christians have ministers.
 Jews have rabbi's.
 We have Elders.
 What's wrong with that?'
 The question we ask in return is this.
-Are you saying that your religion is just as good as the 'false religions' the Watchtower says God will destroy at armageddon because their religious leaders have misled the people?
+Are you saying that your religion is just as good as the 'false religions' the JW organization has criticized?
 [1a, 1b, 1c, 1d, 1e]

 It is true that in any religion, teachers and leaders are respected.
 In fact they might be called 'Reverend' or 'Father'.
 However there is a huge difference between being respectful and being obedient.
 Religious leaders are respected.
 Watchtower leaders are obeyed.
 [2a, 2b] That's the difference.